 You are here

-Minister Scullion: $1.14 million for case management services for First Australians in Victoria
+Minister Scullion: $1.14 million for case management services for First Australians in South Australia and Victoria

 MADEC Australia will provide additional case management services in South Australia and Victoria with a focus on its clients’ social, physical and emotional wellbeing, thanks to a $1,140,212 grant from the Coalition Government.

 Minister for Indigenous Affairs, Nigel Scullion, said MADEC Australia would receive funding to provide case management services to vulnerable Indigenous people across South Australia and Victoria through until 30 June 2019.

 “Improving the safety of Indigenous families and communities is one of the highest priorities for the Coalition Government – and this investment will enable MADEC Australia to provide additional support to people who need it the most,” Minister Scullion said.

 Minister Scullion said that through the Indigenous Advancement Strategy (IAS), the Government was providing targeted investment to those working on the ground to make a difference in the lives of First Australians.

 “This project is a great example of the Coalition working with Indigenous Australians to improve outcomes for First Australians living in Victoria and South Australia,” Minister Scullion said.

 MADEC Australia CEO, Laurence Burt, said his organisation had been working with Indigenous communities across Victoria and South Australia for many years.

 “This IAS funding initiative will enable our Indigenous Support Coordinators to work with Indigenous community members to identify issues they may be facing with, substance or alcohol abuse, violence or criminal activity,” Mr Burt said.